SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

 ## Usage

-1. **Best_Trained_Model_with_Custom_Dataset:**
-   - This directory contains the best YOLOv8 model (`best.pt`).
-You can use it for making predictions or further training.

 2. **Task1-Object_Detection.py:**
    - Execute this script for detecting airplanes in images.
+It will load an image from input directory and detect objects in an image using `yolov8m`.

 3. **Task2-Dassault_Rafale_Detection_Analinear.ipynb:**
-   - Open and run this Google Colab notebook for a comprehensive analysis of Dassault Rafale detection.
+   - Open and run this Google Colab notebook for implementation of Dassault Rafale detection on custom dataset.

 4. **Task2-Testing_unseen_image.py:**
-   - Run this script to test the best-trained model on unseen images.
+   - Run this script to test the best-trained model `best.pt` on unseen images.

-5. **Task2-Testing_with_video_object_tracking-centroid_movement_pattern.py:**
+5. **Task2-Testing_with_video_object_tracking_.py:**
-   - Use this script to test the model with video and apply movement patterns using centroid tracking.
+   - Execute this script to test the best-trained model `best.pt` with general video object tracking.

-6. **Task2-Testing_with_video_object_tracking_.py:**
+6. **Task2-Testing_with_video_object_tracking-centroid_movement_pattern.py:**
-   - Execute this script to test the model with general video object tracking.
+   - Use this script to test the best-trained model `best.pt` with video and apply movement patterns using centroid tracking.

 Feel free to explore the documentation, scripts, and results to gain insights into the workflow and performance of the model.